SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 Advanced Game Rooms and the Game API

-With respect to SmartFoxServer 1, the SFS2X platform provides a new set of client and server APIs specifically designed for game creation and management, including public and private games, game invitations, user and Room matching and lots more.
+The SFS2X platform provides a set of client and server APIs specifically designed for game creation and management, including public and private games, game invitations, User and Room matching and lots more.

-A new type of game Room was introduced via the SFSGame class which is found both on the client and server side of the API.
-The new class extends the Room object providing dozens of new functionalities that enable developers to create advanced player matching, challenges and game invitations in a snap.
+The SFSGame class, which is found both on the client and server side of the API, extends the Room object providing dozens of new functionalities that enable developers to create advanced player matching, challenges and game invitations in a snap.

-We highly recommend to take a look at the Game API article for more informations.
+We highly recommend to take a look at the Game API article for more information.